-- Complete all coursework as required with a D or higher. - Maintain a 2.0 Cumulative Grade Point Average. - Maintain Satisfactory Academic Progress. - Complete all exit interviews/paperwork. - Have all outstanding balances due to the University cleared.
+- Complete all coursework as required with a D or higher. - Maintain a 2.0 Cumulative Grade Point Average. - Maintain Satisfactory Academic Progress. - Completion of financial aid exit interview. - Have all outstanding balances due to the University cleared.

 LIFE SCIENCE

 - Complete all undergraduate coursework as required with a D or higher and all Doctor of Chiropractic course work with a C or higher. - Maintain a 2.25 Cumulative Grade Point Average (CGPA). - Maintain Satisfactory Academic Progress. - Complete all exit interviews/paperwork. - Have all outstanding balances due to the University cleared. - Must have a minimum Cumulative Grade Point Average (CGPA) to enter the Doctor of Chiropractic Program.